openbaton/docs/docs/tosca-vnfd.md

 ##Topology Template

-For now the Topology template includes only the Node Templates.
+At the moment the Topology template includes only the Node Templates.

 ## Node Templates